alanng10/class-lang/Docue/Article/Word/a.md

 Word "client" has meaning that is user.

+Word "opacity" has meaning that is alpha rate.

 Word "inform" has meaning that is made of data.

 Word "exform" has meaning that is made of tangible.